Seeking to spotlight Republican resistance, Senate Democrats renew push for IVF rights

 Trump, the presumptive Republican nominee, said in an interview last month that he was working on a policy to regulate access to contraceptives — then denied the comments just hours later on social media, saying he "has never and will never" advocate for restricting birth control and other contraceptives.

-Meanwhile, GOP Sens.
+Since the Supreme Court tilted towards conservatives and overturned the nationwide right to abortion two years ago, Republicans have largely opposed telling states what to do, even if it means that reproductive care is restricted in some places.
+Congressional Republicans have almost all declared that they personally supported IVF, but have resisted legislation that would ensure nationwide access to the fertility treatment.

+GOP lawmakers have also been careful not to interfere with abortion opponents' ability to advance state laws that grant an embryo or fetus the same rights as a person.
+Sens.
 Katie Britt of Alabama and Ted Cruz of Texas have advanced a proposal that would threaten to withhold federal Medicaid funding from any state that would enact an outright ban on IVF treatment.

 When she introduced the bill last month, Britt said in a statement, “IVF is pro-family, and I’m proud to strongly support continued nationwide access to this pathway to parenthood for the millions of American couples facing infertility.”